Restore

 $ /opt/zammad/contrib/backup/zammad_restore.sh

-Provide the requested information to the script wait for the restoration to finish.
-Depending on the size of your backup and host performance this may take some time.
+Provide the requested information to the script and wait for the restore process to finish.
+Depending on the size of your backup and host performance, this may take some time.

 The restore operation should look like this: